-MET currently provides rural communities in Texas, Louisiana, Minnesota, North Dakota, and Wyoming with employment training, family services and activities through a network of service centers.
+MET currently provides rural communities in Texas, Louisiana, Minnesota, North Dakota, New Mexico, and Wyoming with employment training, family services and activities through a network of service centers.

 Our mission is to empower and inspire rural and other populations in need through motivation, education, and training.

 Our vision is to be the best agency that enables rural and other populations in need to become successful, independent contributors to their communities.

 According to the National Council of Nonprofits, "A Strategic Planning Process identifies strategies so that a nonprofit will achieve its mission.
 Ideally as staff and board engage in the process, they become committed to measurable goals, approve priorities for implementation, and also commit to revisiting the organization's strategies on an ongoing basis as the organization's internal and external environment change."
 Having a Strategic Plan is critical to driving MET's mission.

 The Board of Directors and Executive Team at MET conducted a two-day strategic planning session and drafted a strategic plan with an attitude of hopeful practicality.
 Our positivity is mirrored in aspirations for the agency's future, but reality requires that we contemplate how MET might shift to meet future challenges.
 Reaching our goals to improve the MET experience and maintain our position as a leader and innovator in non-profit programming requires a commitment to human capital and fiscal responsibility.